 If you’re comparing a Standard Vinyl quote to a competitor’s price there are a few things you should consider if you want to make sure you’re getting the best deal…

 We are a vinyl record broker.
 We are not a manufacturer.
-In fact, there are only 5 manufacturers of vinyl records in North America.
-One of those is in Canada and the other four are in the United States.
-We deal with all of them so that when we give you, the musician, a price we’re quoting it “all in”.
+In fact, there are only a handful of manufacturers of vinyl records in North America.
+A couple of those are in Canada and the rest are in the United States.
+We deal with just about all of them so that when we give you – the musician – a price we’re quoting it “all in”.

 Wait, what does “all in” mean?
 It means the price we give you includes positively absolutely everything.
 You say “go” and we put records in your hands.
 No sneaky taxes.
 No extra shipping costs.
 No brokerage fees.
 Nada.